LIBDNF5 Plugins

 Each plugin requires a mandatory configuration file where we need to define the plugin’s name and specify when to enable it during runtime.
 Options include:

-• NO: Plugin is disabled.
+• no: Plugin is disabled.

-• YES: Plugin is enabled.
+• yes: Plugin is enabled.

-• HOST_ONLY: Plugin is enabled only in configurations without installroot.
+• host-only: Plugin is enabled only in configurations without installroot.

-• INSTALLROOT_ONLY: Plugin is enabled only in configurations with installroot.
+• installroot-only: Plugin is enabled only in configurations with installroot.

 Additional optional configuration options and sections can be defined and then accessed from the plugin implementation.
 Here’s an example configuration file: